Kelechi Nwogu: Early political life

 Nwogu started his foray into politics when he was first appointed an aide by Monday Onyezonwu, former Caretaker committee chairman of Omuma local government area of rivers state.
 He was later appointed personal assistant to then assembly member, Emmanuel Okatta.

 Bills and motions sponsored

 Kelechi sponsored and co-sponsored many bills and moved motions as a member of the state house of assembly.
 These include a motion on the disengagement of rivers state indigenes from Abia State civil service, a bill seeking to regulate the Operations of Hotel Business in Rivers State.

 Political controversies

 Nwogu was one of the five legislators who were against the governor of Rivers State, Rotimi Amaechi.
 Nwogu announced the impeachment of the Speaker of the house of assembly, Otelemaba Amachree.
 Nwogu led the people of Omuma to Protest against the police Special Anti-Robbery Squad.

 Personal life

-Nwogu is married to Onyeka Kelechi-Nwogu and they have three children.
+Nwogu is married to Onyeka Kelechi-Nwogu and they have four children.